Summary of progress on the Blaschke conjecture

-\begin{corollary} If the great sphere fiber bundles on unit spheres of two Blaschke manifolds are smoothly isomorphic as fiber bundles then the Blaschke manifolds are diffeomorphic. \end{corollary}
+\begin{corollary} If the great sphere fiber bundles on unit spheres of two Blaschke manifolds are isomorphic as topological fiber bundles then the Blaschke manifolds are homeomorphic. \end{corollary}

-\begin{corollary} Suppose that \(M\) is a Blaschke manifold and that the cut locus of some (hence any) point is (1) a hypersurface or (2) is discrete.
-Then \(M\) is diffeomorphic to (1) real projective space or (2) a sphere. \end{corollary} \begin{proof} For (1), the cut point occurs halfway along each periodic geodesic; the sphere bundle identifies opposite points, and only those because the fiber of the sphere fibration has dimension zero.
-For (2), the entire sphere \(S\) is mapped to a single point, because it is connected and the dimension of the cut locus is zero. \end{proof}
+\begin{corollary} Suppose that \(M\) is a Blaschke manifold and that the cut locus of some (hence any) point is a hypersurface.
+Then \(M\) is diffeomorphic to real projective space and its cut locus diffeomorphic to a linear real projective hypersurface. \end{corollary} \begin{proof} The cut point occurs halfway along each periodic geodesic; the sphere bundle identifies opposite points, and only those because the fiber of the sphere fibration has dimension zero.
+There is no conjugate point near any cut point, so the exponential map is a local diffeomorphism near each cut point.
+In particular, the exponential map is a surjective local diffeomorphism \(\bar{B} \to M\) from the closed ball \(\bar{B}\) of radius equal to the diameter of \(M\).
+The smooth functions on \(M\) are identified with the smooth functions on that ball invariant under the antipodal map.
+Any two such Blaschke manifolds \(M\) have the same smooth functions and so are diffeomorphic.
+Note that the cut locus is also diffeomorphic to real projective space. \end{proof}